zeroluck/docs/sources/articles/gluu-server-ce.md

 is a great place to start.
 This article will provide an overview of deployment and testing so you'll be ready to start integrating apps ASAP.

+## What's included in CE?

+Currently CE includes the following components:

+* **oxAuth:** an inter-op leading OpenID Connect Provider and a production ready implementation of Enterprise UMA, a new profile of OAuth2 that defines RESTful, JSON-based, standardized flows and constructs for coordinating the protection of any API or web resource.
+* **oxTrust:** the server management interface.
+* **LDAP:** included for local storage of user information and configuration data.

+Inclusion of Shibboleth and Asimba SAML components is in progress.
+Stay tuned for updated packages.

 ## Installation

 Gluu will publish binaries for as many OS's as possible.
 Currently, the